postgis/postgis-workshops/postgis-intro/sources/en/topology_topo_types.rst

 - layer_id
 - topogeometry_id

-As we said before, the relation's table is stored inside the topology schema, this table will contains the relation of the TopoGeometry with the TopoElements, to make a reference in this context, do we need the topology_id?
+As we said before, the relation's table is stored inside the topology schema.
+This table will contain the relation of the TopoGeometry with the TopoElements, to make a reference in this context, do we need the topology_id?

 We can skip it!
-While we are out of the topology schema we need the id to found it, but while we are inside it we can look at the schema name, and found its id on the table ``topology.topology``, which has all topologies ids and names.
+While we are out of the topology schema we need the id to find it, but while we are inside it we can look at the schema name, and find its id on the table ``topology.topology``, which has all topologies ids and names.

 TopoGeometry
 <<<<<<<<<<<<

-TopoGeometry is a composed key with the next elements:
+TopoGeometry is a composite key with the next elements:

 - topology_id: topology_id of TopoGeometry Key
 - layer_id: layer_id of the TopoGeometry Key